-Entering 2017, management has established a goal to double its revenue and make significant progress towards becoming cash flow positive.
 Achieving these results is not certain and involves known and unknown risks that may cause actual results to differ materially from this goal.
-These risks and uncertainties include, among other things, risks related to: uncertainty of amount and timing of purchase orders, the ability of Hueck to successfully deliver to our Asian customer, our ability to expand our Optics development revenue and our ability to maintain sufficient liquidity through September 30, 2017 to facilitate any business ramp-up.
-These and other risk factors are further discussed under the "Business Risks and Uncertainties" segment of the September 30, 2016 MD&A.
+These risks and uncertainties include, among other things, risks related to uncertainty of amount and timing of purchase orders, the ability of Hueck Folien to successfully deliver volume production, and our ability to expand our development revenue.
+These and other risk factors are further discussed under the "Business Risks and Uncertainties" segment of this MD&A.